SumitxThokar/66DaysofML/README.md

 ## Day 67 of #66DaysofML
 **Course**:**Hands on Machine Learning with scikit Learn, Keras & TensorFlow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning Today, I trained a single layer neural network with time series data.
 During the session, I learned how to prepare time series data and build a neural network with a single layer.
 I also gained insights on how to fine-tune the hyperparameters to optimize the performance of the model.

+## Day 68 of #66DaysofML
+**Course**:**Hands on Machine Learning with scikit Learn, Keras & TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning Today, I trained a deep neural network with time series data and optimized its performance by fine-tuning the learning rate.
+During the session, I learned how to build a deep neural network with multiple layers and prepare time series data for training.
+I also gained insights on how to select the optimal learning rate to speed up the convergence of the model's weights.